Rafficer/linux-cli-community/USAGE.md

 **Disabling any DNS management**

-To enable DNS Leak Protection use the `protonvpn configure` command, then press `4` to choose DNS Management.
+To enable DNS Leak Protection use the `protonvpn settings` command, then press `4` to choose DNS Management.
 Then press `3` to disable any DNS management.

 ### IPv6 Leak Protection